aldec/TySOM/README.md

 A collection of configuration platforms for Xilinx SDx tool that help customers use Aldec TySOM board with SDx to accelerate algorithms in Zynq FPGA chip.

+>**Note: These platforms have to be downloaded and a zip file has to be extracted on Linux.
+SDx platform extracted on Windows will not work!**

 > Note: Provided SDx platforms use Chroma Resampler and On-Screen Display IP cores from LogicCORE.
 This is why additional licenses are required.

 <a name="tysom_sdx_platform_use"/>